Close ILTakeCare Suggestion

 Four-wheelers are a significant investment; a theft could cause serious financial hardship.
 Nevertheless, you can cover this financial loss with car insurance up to the insured declared value.
 However, keep in mind that you are only eligible for compensation if the insured vehicle gets stolen in its entirety and not just its components.

-● Manmade calamities:
+● Man made calamities:

 Human-caused disasters such as riots, vandalism, or terrorism are unavoidable situations that can potentially harm property such as a house or a four-wheeler, as well as lead to unfortunate deaths.
-If your car gets damaged in such an event, your standalone car insurance policy by ICICI Lombard will pay for the repairs of your vehicle.
+If your car gets damaged in such an event, your standalone car insurance policy will pay for the repairs of your vehicle.

 ● Natural calamities: